kloudform/kfappfoundry/README.md

 # kfappfoundry
 This is an Open Source project that standardizes, automates and accelerates the end to end lifecycle of modern cloud native applications based on the Java Micro-services ecosystem

+Note : Project is still in active development !

 The main goals of the Project are :

 Domain Driven Development